Orkaris/.github/profile/README.md

 - **Mobile-first**: Optimized for smartphones and tablets
 - **Data-driven**: Precise statistical analysis of user performance

-### 💰 Freemium Model

-- Free version with essential features
-- Premium subscription at €10/month for advanced capabilities

 ## 🔧 What We Build

 ### ✅ Core Features